Shkodran Mustafi

-Shkodran Mustafi ([ˈʃkoːdʁan mʊsˈtafiː]; born 17 April 1992) is a German professional footballer who plays as a centre-back for Segunda División club Levante.
+Shkodran Mustafi ([ˈʃkoːdʁan mʊsˈtafiː]; born 17 April 1992) is a German former professional footballer who played as a centre-back.

 Mustafi began his career in the youth ranks of Hamburger SV and English club Everton, where he made one substitute appearance for them before leaving to Sampdoria in January 2012.
 He signed a five-year deal at Valencia in August 2014, and moved to Arsenal for a reported £35 million two years later.
 He played 151 games for Arsenal.
 He later returned to the Bundesliga with Schalke 04 and La Liga with Levante.

 Mustafi made his full international debut against Poland on 13 May 2014, and was part of the German teams that won the 2014 FIFA World Cup and the 2017 FIFA Confederations Cup, also competing at UEFA Euro 2016.

 Club career

 Early career

 Mustafi was born in Bad Hersfeld, Hesse, to a Macedonian Albanian family originally from Gostivar in the former Yugoslavia.
 Mustafi started his career in the youth system of local 1.
 FC Bebra, and had a stint with SV Rotenburg, before joining Hamburger SV's youth setup in 2006.